blondered/bert4rec_repro/README.md

 <i>This benchmark is still in progress:
-- We keep running experiments on different datasets
-- We still prepare RecTools models for release in the framework (documentaion, tests and tutorials are not yet finished)</i>
+- We still prepare RecTools models for release in the framework</i>

 # [RecTools](https://github.com/MobileTeleSystems/RecTools) transformers benchmark results

 RecTools models (SASRec and BERT4Rec) results were computed using this fork os the [original repository](https://github.com/asash/bert4rec_repro).
 Results for other implementations were taken from the original paper [A Systematic Review and Replicability Study of BERT4Rec for Sequential Recommendation](https://arxiv.org/abs/2207.07483)

+When only BERT models are compared:
+- **RecTools BERT4Rec** achieves highest metrics on 2 out of 4 datasets
+- BERT4Rec-VAE achieves highest metrics on 1 dataset
+- ber4rec_repro (based on Hugging Face Transformers) achieves highest metrics on 1 dataset

+When RecTools SASRec with softmax loss is also compared:
-**RecTools implementations achieve highest metrics on both datasets out of all available implementations from the original paper.**
+- **RecTools SASRec** achieves highest metrics on 3 out of 4 datasets

+*Note that other SASRec impementations with softmax loss were not present in this benchmark*

 ### ML-20M Dataset results

 |Model       |Pop-sampled Recall@10|Pop-sampled NDCG@10| Recall@10| NDCG@10| Training time  |
 |--------------------------|--------------------------------|---------------------------------|-----------|---------|----------------|
 |MF-BPR          |0.6126|  0.3424  | 0.0807    |  0.0407 | 197    |